-Treasury proposal: Treasury's latest proposal, which has not been vetted with the Fed, would apply to either Alternative A or Alternative B. Under this scheme, the Fed would regulate all bank holding companies (but not unitary thrift holding companies under Alternative B, which would be regulated by OTS).
-Holding companies engaging in activities that cannot be done directly in the bank (including, for example, securities or insurance underwriting) would be required to provide the Fed an undertaking to maintain the capital of the subsidiary banks at the "well-capitalized" level5.
-If the bank's capital falls below that level (in which case it would probably still be "adequately capitalized") the holding company would be required to either (i) bring the capital level back up to well capitalized and maintain it at that level; or (ii) divest the bank in a manner that results in the bank being well capitalized upon divestiture (e.g., by shrinking the balance sheet or by getting the buyer to add capital as part of the transaction).
-The Fed would be responsible, as part of its normal supervisory process, for continuously evaluating the holding company's ability to make good on the guarantee.
+Treasury proposal: Treasury's latest proposal, which has not been vetted with the Fed, would apply to either Alternative A or Alternative B. Under this scheme, the Fed would regulate all bank holding companies (but under Alternative B not thrift holding companies, which would be regulated by OTS).
+Holding companies engaging in activities that cannot be done directly in the bank (including, for example, securities or insurance underwriting) would be required to provide the Fed an undertaking to maintain the capital of the subsidiary banks at the "well-capitalized" level.
+If the bank's capital falls below that level the holding company would be required to bring the capital level back up to well-capitalized and maintain it at that level.
+If, within 180 days, the holding company were unable to bring bank capital back up to the well-capitalized level, the holding company would be required to either (i) divest the bank in a manner that results in the bank being well-capitalized upon divestiture (e.g., by shrinking the balance sheet or by getting the buyer to add capital as part of the transaction); or (ii) cease engaging within the holding company in any activity the bank could not engage in directly (including, for example, most insurance and securities underwriting).
+If the bank got seriously in trouble so quickly that the FDIC were forced to put it into receivership or conservatorship, the holding company's guarantee of the bank's well-capitalized status would be enforceable by the FDIC.